ksu-is/PythonPaint/projectroadmap.md

 **Phase 1: Core Drawing Functionality**

+* [ ] Test out the github repository I found and see if it fits my use case
 * [ ] Set up basic window and canvas using a suitable Python GUI library (e.g., Tkinter, PyQt, Pygame)
 * [ ] Implement freehand drawing with a basic brush tool
 * [ ] Allow changing brush color